 Social Components Impacts on IECs Impact Significance Community Perception The local community people welcome this subproject and there is no visible objection from them.
-Significant (+ve) Employment and Business Opportunity Community feels happy because the construction works will create work opportunity for the local people for the skilled and non-skilled labor.
-The subproject will create business opportunity for the equipment and materials suppliers'.
-Significant (+ve) Community Order and Security This subproject activity does not create any severe security problems to the local community and community people.
+Significant (+ve) Employment and Business Opportunity Business labor The subproject will create business opportunity for the Community Order and Security This subproject activity does not create any severe security problems to the local community and community people.
 Minor (-ve) Possible damage to existing infrastructure and facilities Degradation of the existing road infrastructure by the construction equipment/vehicles used in this subproject.
 Minor (-ve) New infrastructure and facilities Improvement of the existing road will increase municipality infrastructure facilities.
 Moderate (+ve) Labor Habitat Most of the labors will stay at the Labor shed which will have impacts on the environment relates to the generation of the solid wastes, effluent, and water consumption.
 Moderate (-ve) Health Care Workers may suffer from the dehydration problems, respiratory problem, and other health hazards.
 Minor (-ve) Accident In case of road accidents by the vehicles to be used for the transportation may have serious negative impact.
 Significant (-ve)